-and Safety Committee charter, one formal interim analysis meeting will be held to review data relating to treatment efficacy, participant safety, and quality of trial conduct.
-The three members of the Data Monitoring and Safety Committee will meet when the 12 week follow-up data of about 50% of the trial participants have been obtained.
+The Data Monitoring Safety Committee (DMSC) works independently of the funder and has no competing interests, and consists of two clinicians and a statistician.
+The committee is responsible for safeguarding the interests of trial participants, assessing the safety and efficacy of the interventions during the trial and for monitoring the overall conduct of the clinical trial.
+In line with the terms of the DMSC charter, one formal interim analysis meeting will be held to review data relating to treatment efficacy, participant safety and quality of trial conduct.
+The three members of the DMSC will meet when the 12-week follow-up data of about 50% of the trial participants have been obtained.
 Any serious adverse events will be registered as part of the data collection and the overall number of adverse events will be reported at the meeting.